Hi, I'm Jake Coppinger.

 Atlassian, Software Engineer (2020-)

 Improving the performance, reliability and customer satisfaction of the Atlassian Editor.
-My code impacts the experience of millions of monthly active users.
+My code impacts the experience of over 2 million monthly active users.

 Westpac, Software Engineer, 6 month internship (2019)